-By Harrison’s mum, Tania
+As told by Harrison’s mum, Tania in 2019

 Harrison was a difficult feeder from birth and at 10 weeks of age he was breathing very fast so I asked a close friend of mine who is medically trained to come over.
 We counted Harrison’s respiratory rate and work of breathing.
 Both were significant so we called an ambulance and Harrison was taken to hospital and put on oxygen.
 My friend saved Harrison’s life.
 He was working hard to breathe and had blue colouring around his eyes, nose and lips.
 It turned out he had caught a respiratory virus, the first of what would be many to come.